 - 1. Begin by selecting the Scan icon in the menu bar and select the Floor Analysis option near the bottom of the menu. - 2.
 Make sure the Floor Contours icon is selected in the bottom left-hand corner. - 3.
 Select the Floor Selection tool located above the information ribbon. - 4.
 Once selected, a menu will open.
 Tap the + icon to add a new floor.
-If you have already extracted a floor, select which one you would like to analyze and skip to step 9

-- 6. Once you have selected the region you want to analyze, press the confirm button - 7.
+If you have already extracted a floor, select which one you would like to analyze and skip to step 9 - 5.
+Use the red, green and blue arrows to move the limit box to show only the floor of the area you would like to analyze - 6.
+Once you have selected the region you want to analyze, press the confirm - 7.
 After tapping on confirm your floor will now be extracted with the selected points.
-Once the extraction is successful, select the save icon to save your
+Once the extraction is successful, select the save icon to save your extracted floor.
+You can select the edit icon at any point to change the name or assigned layer of this extracted floor.

-- extracted floor.
-You can select the edit icon at any point to change the name or assigned layer of this extracted floor. - 8.
-To readjust the selected floor from the current extracted points, select the crop icon next to the edit icon.
+8. To readjust the selected floor from the current extracted points, select the crop icon next to the edit icon.
 This will delete your current saved floor.